Slovak PM calls for talks with Ukraine, Russia, EU on gas flows

 "We want to help but we do not want the idea take root that nobody will pay for such services," Fico said.

-Ukraine missed a deadline this week to pay Gazprom $2.2 billion (1.3 billion pounds) for gas it has received.
+Ukraine missed a deadline this week to pay Gazprom $2.2 billion for gas it has received.

 Fico said he saw a risk in low levels of gas reserves in storage in Ukraine which could affect its ability to ship gas to Europe.